Creating a WordPress website using Terraform

 Required paid resources

-The cost of hosting a website in WordPress includes:
+The cost of maintaining a WordPress website includes:

 - Fee for a continuously running VM (see Yandex Compute Cloud pricing).